ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 Ash is not a web framework, like Phoenix or Rails.
 It is a framework for building your application layer, independent of how it is exposed or consumed.
 It is not an **alternative** to frameworks like Phoenix, rather a **complement** to them.

+> Ash Framework enabled us to build a robust platform for delivering financial services using bitcoin.
+Ash proved itself to our team by handling innovative use cases with ease and it continues to evolve ahead of our growing list of needs.
+>
+> — Yousef Janajri, CTO & Co-Founder, Coinbits

 The intent behind Ash is _not_ to have you building simple CRUD-style applications, although we do provide conveniences for these cases.
 The real power comes from defining rich, domain-specific actions with meaningful names like `:publish_post`, `:approve_order`, or `:calculate_shipping`.
 These actions encapsulate your business logic and can be composed, validated, authorized, and extended in powerful ways.

 > #### Model your domain, derive the rest {: .info}